NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 Note that
 * the SIMULATE button is only active after the `SEMANTICS` button has generated the temporal logic formulas for the requirement, and
-* the LTLSIM simulator and its underlying tool nuXMV is [installed properly](./installingFRET/installationInstructions.md).
+* the LTLSIM simulator and its underlying tool nuXmv is [installed properly](./installingFRET/installationInstructions.md).

 ***
 <img src="../screen_shots/ltlsim_reqeditor.png">